Jaded-Encoding-Thaumaturgy/vs-preview/README.md

 Fork of Endilll's [vapoursynth-preview](https://github.com/Endilll/vapoursynth-preview) (not maintained anymore)

-This program is meant to be paired with a code editor with integrated terminal like Visual Studio Code.
+This program is meant to be paired with a code editor with integrated terminal like VS Code or Vim.

 # Prerequisites